cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 | `title`       | The title of the asset; set by user creating the asset                                                               |
 | `description` | A description of the asset; set by user creating the asset                                                           |
 | `asset_type`  | `api`, `cloud_config`, `external_network`, `internal_network`, `mobile`, `web`, `web_plus_api`, or `web_plus_mobile` |

-### Size and Coverage

-We are currently working on simplifying the asset management by removing `size` and `coverage`.

-When you update an asset, the Cobalt API will not change the `size` and `coverage` values already set for the given asset.
-If the values are missing, the Cobalt API will use default ones:

-- `size` is `m` (medium)
-- `coverage` is `standard`

-You can always update the asset size and coverage values directly in the Cobalt web application.

 ### Response